kubernetes-sigs/lws/keps/666-gang-scheduling-in-lws/README.md

 compile `CompositePodGroup` trees without changing or deprecating the LWS field.

-LWS uses `k8s.io/component-helpers/scheduling/schedulingv1/workloadbuilder`.
+LWS embeds the 1.37 `scheduling.k8s.io/v1alpha3` controller building blocks and uses `workloadbuilder` to create `v1beta1` Workload and PodGroup objects.
-The LWS-owned structural hierarchy directly embeds the Kubernetes 1.37 `scheduling.k8s.io/v1alpha3` reusable controller building blocks for policy, constraints, disruption, and resource claims.
-This keeps the scheduling vocabulary aligned with Job, JobSet, and other workload controllers while LWS retains ownership of how its LWS, replica, leader, and worker levels are selected. kube-scheduler consumes the resulting `v1beta1` Workload and PodGroup objects.
-The feature is guarded by the LWS `WorkloadAwareScheduling` gate, delivered through the LWS Configuration API, and selected via the existing `gangSchedulingManagement.schedulerProvider` setting.
-The upstream `kubernetes` provider also requires Kubernetes `GenericWorkload` on kube-apiserver, kube-controller-manager, and kube-scheduler.
+The LWS-owned hierarchy only chooses which LWS, replica, or leader/worker level is active.
+The feature is gated by LWS `WorkloadAwareScheduling` and selected with `gangSchedulingManagement.schedulerProvider`.
+The `kubernetes` provider also requires `GenericWorkload` on kube-apiserver, kube-controller-manager, and kube-scheduler.

 ## Motivation